theopn/dotfiles/README.md

 #### Neovim

-> I love you Neovim
+> I code Neovim to code in Neovim

 Due to requests from my friends, my Neovim configuration has migrated to a separate repository [Theovim](https://github.com/theopn/theovim)